 In this article I’ll go over our top picks of the best SSDs on the market, and what the strong and weak points are of each.

-Our top picks of the best SSDs for gaming in 2017
+Overview of the best SSDs for gaming in 2017 so far

 This innovation is the Solid State Drive, or SSD.
 Though they’ve been sold since the late ‘00s (at exorbitant prices), these solid state drives have finally come down in price so that they’re affordable for just about everyone, and they’re especially popular with PC gamers.
 Why?